phonowell/genshin-impact-script/README.md

 ## Usage

-First, go to [ahk official website](https://www.autohotkey.com/) to install `ahk`(1.33+, please don't use v2 version).
+First, go to [ahk official website](https://www.autohotkey.com/) and install `ahk` (1.33+, do not use v2 version).

-Then, put the [script](./source/index.ahk) and [config file](./source/config.ini) to the same directory and double-click to open the script (you will be prompted whether to apply administrator privileges, select Apply).
+Then, put the [script](. /source/index.ahk), [character data](. /source/character.ini) and [function configuration](. /source/config.ini) to the same directory.

+Finally, open the game and double-click to run the script (you will be prompted whether to apply administrator privileges, select Apply).
-Next, just open the game.

-Finally, press `Alt + f4` to kill the script.

 ### Easy Skill Timer